 The inner text value of some HTML element.
-For example, the innerHTML of the tag in hello world.
+For example, the innerHTML of the tag in hello world is hello world.

 • nodeName

 The name of an element or attribute.
 The nodeName of the tag is img, and the nodeName of its src attribute is src.